wharfkit/website/src/lib/docs/SessionKit/Login.md

 ---
 title: Login
 description: The login method allows users to log in to web applications using the Session Kit with an Antelope blockchain based account.
-category: SessionKit
+category: Session Kit
 published: true
-requiresReview: true
 ---

 # Login

 The `login` method is made available on the [SessionKit](/docs/sessionkit/session-kit-factory) instance.
 It is used to present the authentication process to the end user of the application.
-Upon completion this process it returns a [LoginResult](/docs/sessionkit/login-result) to the application which contains a usable instance of the resulting [Session](/docs/sessionkit/session).
+Upon completion, this process returns a [LoginResult](/docs/sessionkit/login-result) to the application which contains a usable instance of the resulting [Session](/docs/sessionkit/session).

 ## Usage